 Throughout my life, I have heard lies, fibs, and myths.
-I think back over the content that made up these non-truths, and I find a couple common threads.
+I think back over the content that made up these non-truths, and I find a couple of common threads.
 Inexperience and misinformation.
-Now, the myths I will be discussing are not from Mythology.
-They are about…yep…you guessed it…ADOPTION.
-Not just adoption though.
-International adoption!
+Now, the myths I will be discussing are not from mythology.
+They are about—yep—you guessed it—adoption.
+Not just adoption.
+International adoption.
 As I sit at my computer right now, I am trying to think of international adoption myths.
-I sit…and sit…and realize, whoa!
-This will be a learning experience for me as well!
-Below are five international adoption myths I found interesting, and did not think were myths.
+I sit, and sit, and realize this will be a learning experience for me as well.
+Below are five international adoption myths I found interesting and did not think were myths.

 1. International adoption is more expensive than domestic adoption.

 In reality, neither one is that much more than the other.
-In an international adoption you have the costs of flights to and from the countries, but the fees are spread out, making costs somewhat more affordable, because you don’t have to pay everything in one lump sum, all at once.
-Now, please don’t think in domestic adoptions all money is owed up front and domestic adoption is more expensive than international adoption.
+In international adoption, you have the costs of flights to and from the countries, but the fees are spread out, making costs somewhat more affordable, because you don’t have to pay everything in one lump sum, all at once.
+Now, please don’t think in domestic adoptions all money is owed upfront and domestic adoption is more expensive than international adoption.
 Please make sure you do your research with any adoption you are planning.
-Each adoption is unique in many ways, and cost is one of them.
+Each adoption is unique in many ways, and the cost is one of them.

 2. All children from international adoptions have disabilities.

 This is far from the truth.
 Do some children from other countries have special needs?
 Of course!
 So do children placed for domestic adoption.
 Please don’t let a disability immediately deter you from adopting a child.
 Please try to get all the medical information you can, which I know can be difficult and sometimes impossible.
-Many children from international adoptions are very healthy, and many don’t have special needs, but are just adjusting to new voices, a new culture, and being held and cuddled so much, which they may not be use to.
+Many children from international adoptions are very healthy, and many don’t have special needs but are just adjusting to new voices, a new culture, and being held and cuddled so much, which they may not be used to.
 Give the children a chance.
-They are craving a structured, loving environment, which you can, and hopefully will, provide.
-Given this environment they will thrive and become happy, well-adjusted children.
+They are craving a structured, loving environment, which you can, and hopefully will provide.
+Given this environment, they will thrive and become happy, well-adjusted children.